March 2023 Update:

 Pocket ashtrays are the perfect addition to your everyday life (pop it in your purse, backpack, or car), but also for your adventures.
 The small size is ideal for camping, kayaking, or anything you do while out and about—if you can carry a pack of cigarettes and a lighter, then you can also carry a pocket ashtray.

 Collect your cigarette butts at home or at work, then send them in to be recycled using a free shipping label.
-For more information on recycling cigarette butts, click here.
+More information on recycling cigarette butts.

 Ready to quit smoking?